zakyzaidan/zakyzaidan/README.md

 -  🌱 &ensp;I’m currently learning **Web Dev**
--  🎯 &ensp;My goal is to become a fullstack and a software engineer
+-  🎯 &ensp;My goal is to become a fullstack web dev and a software engineer

 <h3 align="left">Connect with me</h3>